-Kundalini word is derived from Sanskrit that signifies the arising of energy or consciousness which is situated at the base of the spine and is coiled like a serpent there.
-Today as scientists have been discovered all new technologies, Yogis from ancient India researched for spiritual knowledge and showed it as a medium of Moksha or liberation.
+Kundalini word came from the Sanskrit language.
+Kundalini signifies the arising of energy or consciousness situated at the base of the spinal cord, and it is coiled like a serpent there.

-will forget this materialistic world and the enjoyment of senses.
+There are thousands of natural powers in a human body system, and if they are fully awake, we will forget this materialistic world and the temporary enjoyment of senses.

-Kundalini is an eternal power, this energy triggers the formation of a child in the womb and then coils 3 ½ times at the base of the spine to hold the energy field in statis field until we die.
-It is supreme consciousness, knowledge as well a universal truth.
+It is an eternal superpower; this energy triggers the formation of a new child in the womb and then coils 3 ½ times at the base of the spine to store the energy in statis field until we attain death.
+It is super consciousness, knowledge as well a universal truth.

 According to Swetashvaropanishad;

-“Na tasya rogo na jara na mratyu praptasya Yogaganimayam sariram.”
-Kundalini is referred to as ‘Nachiket’ Agni or fire.
-Whoever attains the state of ‘Tri-Nachiket’ they are able to be free from the birth cycle.
-Their bodies are blessed with Yogagni and they are out of having old age, any disorders and death.
+“Na tasya roganam na jara na mratyu praptasyah, Yogaganimayam sariram.”
+It refers to ‘Nachiket’ Agni or fire.
+Whoever attains the state of ‘Tri-Nachiket” can be free from the life cycle.
+Their bodies exist Yoga-Agni, and they are not having old age, any ailments, and death.